mitsuba-renderer/drjit/docs/freeze.rst

 Compress
 ~~~~~~~~

-A compress operation (:py:func:`drjit.compress`) will generate results whose
+Compress operations (:py:func:`drjit.compress`) generate results, whose size
-size (number of entries) is dependent on the content of the input.
-Therefore the
+(number of entries) depends on the content of the input.
+Therefore the output
-output size cannot be determined ahead of time.
-Using :py:func:`drjit.compress`
+size cannot be determined ahead of time.
+Using :py:func:`drjit.compress` with
-with any other function that needs to know array sizes in advance will cause the
+any other function that needs to know array sizes in advance will cause the
 function to be re-traced on every call, effectively rendering the freezing
 mechanism useless.